Signed in as:

 And here come the Hebrews!
 For the first time, they step onto the regional stage, with two kingdoms sandwiched between several others.
 Much is debated and little is definitively known about all these non-Hebrew ancient peoples shown in this map, how different or similar they were and where they went.
 Well, they didn't have a book.

-The Assyrian empire came in in the 9th and 7th centuries BCE and destroyed the somewhat successful Kingdom of Israel and the House of King Omri (no relations), and later gave Judah its own beating.
-These events were the driving force in the formation of the biblical project, including the culture and religious traditions of both the Judeans and the Israelites who immigrated to Judah once their homeland was decimated.
-The Assyrian period has shaped much of the biblical perspective.
+The Assyrian empire ruled dominanted the ancient world between the 900s BCE to the 600s BCE.
+Assyria destroyed the somewhat successful Kingdom of Israel, and later gave Judah its own beating.
+These events were the driving force in the formation of the biblical project, including the culture and religious traditions of both the Judeans and the Israelites who immigrated out from Judea once their homeland was decimated.
+The Assyrian period shaped the ancient world and thus the Bible.

-The heavy-handed Babylonians were supplanted rather quickly by the Persian Achaemenid Empire, who ruled between 550-330 BCE.
-Cyrus the Great established was then the strongest and largest empire the world has ever seen, based more so on trade and cooperation than the violent repression enacted by its predecessors.
-King Cyrus allowed the Hebrews in Babylon to return to their homeland and was thus portrayed in the bible in the most glowing terms imaginable.
+The heavy-handed Babylonians were supplanted by the gracious, just and noble Persian Achaemenid Empire, which ruled between 550-330 BCE.
+Cyrus the Great established what was then the largest and greatest empire the world has ever seen, based more so on trade and cooperation than the violent repression enacted by its predecessors.
+King Cyrus freed hundreds of thousands of people in his first year, and in doing became a living legend, Cyrus is called in the Bible Yahwe's Messiah.

 Under Rome, there were always Judean factions who would wage war against the empire and against the locals who did not support their revolts.
-After three Romano-Jewish Wars, as they are called, Rome went all in, laid waste, and renamed the region Philistine.
-Many were exiled and others left to settle in other parts of the Roman Empire, looking for greener pastures
+Jerusalem was destroyed in 70 CE, and then destroyed for good 135 CE, when Rome went all in, laid waste to Judea and Jerusalem, and gave them Hellenistic and Roman names (Philistia and Alya Capitolina, respectively).
+Most Hebrews were exiled or left to settle in other parts of the Roman Empire, looking for greener pastures.
+An infinitesimal number of Hebrews lived in the Hebrew land between that time and the late 19th century.

 Powered by GoDaddy